 How long does it take to walk the Cotswold Way?

-The biggest decision you need to make when planning your Cotswold Way walk is how many days you want to spread it over – the right timing will depend on your fitness, how much exploring you want to do along the way, and how much time you have to spare.
+The biggest decision you need to make when planning your Cotswold Way walk is how many days you want to spread it over – the right timing will depend on your fitness, how much exploring you want to do along the way, and how much time you have available to do it in.

 The route isn’t particularly tough, but it does have a lot of hills.
 And beware that the distances for each section are the minimum, and you’ll probably end up walking more (we ended up doing 107 miles in total) and may need to add on diversions to reach your accommodation.

 A very fit, experienced hiker who wants to push themselves could complete the Cotswold Way in 5–6 days.
-Though that would mean early starts and long days, walking around 18–20 miles a day straight through without stopping off along the way.
+Though that would mean early starts and long days, with around 18–20 miles of walking each day, going straight through without making any stops along the way.

 Most people walking the Cotswold Way straight through do it in 7–8 days.
 This gives you around 13–14 miles to walk each day, which is still a challenge for someone with average fitness but means you don’t have such long walking days and gives you a bit more time to spare.

-Or if you want to explore some of the destinations along the route, spreading the Cotswold Way over 9–10 days means you only have around 10 miles to walk each day so can take it easy and stop off for a pub lunch, visit a National Trust property or add in a rest day.
+Or if you want to explore some of the destinations along the route, spreading the Cotswold Way over 9–10 days means you only have around 10 miles to walk each day so can take it easy and stop off for a pub lunch, visit a National Trust property or add in a rest day to break it up.

 Which direction should I walk the Cotswold Way?